AstroMined/debtonator/docs/progress.md

    - Modern Pydantic V2 validator syntax throughout the codebase

 ## What's Left to Build
-1. **Update Schema Tests for Pydantic V2 Compatible Validation**
-   - Update remaining test files with new validation patterns
-   - Add dedicated tests for dictionary validation
-   - Update error message expectations to match Pydantic V2 format

-2. **Update Documentation for Pydantic V2 Compatibility**
+1. **Update Documentation for Pydantic V2 Compatibility**
    - Update ADR-013 with details of the new implementation approach
-   - Update developer guidelines with examples of the new patterns
    - Document dictionary validation strategy
+   - Ensure all developer guidelines reflect the new patterns

-3. **Complete Service Tests for Decimal Precision**
+2. **Complete Service Tests for Decimal Precision**
    - Implement tests for bill splits, payments, and accounts
    - Verify decimal precision handling in business logic
    - Test distribution scenarios with 4 decimal place precision

-4. **API Enhancement Project - Phase 6**
+3. **API Enhancement Project - Phase 6**
    - Implement recommendations API using the new schema approach
    - Continue trend reporting development with improved validation
    - Proceed with frontend development leveraging enhanced schema validation
    - Create comprehensive API documentation with validation requirements

+4. **Conduct Quality Assurance**
+   - Perform full test suite run with new implementation
+   - Verify all tests pass with the updated validation approach
+   - Manually test critical financial operations
+   - Verify rounding behavior in edge cases
+   - Check for any potential regressions

 ## What's New
 1. **Completed Schema File Updates for Pydantic V2 Compatibility** ✓